surajyadav9/youtube-data-analysis/README.md

 To interpret:
 - Match the `category_id` in the CSV to the `id` in JSON
 - Extract `snippet.title` as the actual category name
+> ⚠️ Note: The other fields (like `channelId`, `etag`, etc.) are metadata from the YouTube API and aren't needed for mapping or analysis.

 ---